jameschapman19/cca_zoo/README.md

+# Canonical Correlation Analysis: cca-zoo
+## CCA, GCCA, MCCA, DCCA, DGCCA, DVCCA, DCCAE, KCCA and regularised variants

+Can now be installed using pip install cca-zoo

-Canonical Correlation Analysis: Linear, Kernel, Deep and Generative This is a compilation of methods for CCA including linear (ALS/scikit-learn), rCCA (ridge penalty), sparseCCA (Witten/Parkhomenko), elasticCCA(waaijenborg), kernel methods (pyrcca), Deep CCA (Andrew), Deep Canonically Correlated Autoencoders(), Deep Variational CCA () and Deep Variational CCA_private ().
+This is a compilation of methods for CCA including linear (ALS/scikit-learn), rCCA (ridge penalty), sparseCCA (Witten/Parkhomenko), elasticCCA(waaijenborg), kernel methods (pyrcca), Deep CCA (Andrew), Deep Canonically Correlated Autoencoders(), Deep Variational CCA () and Deep Variational CCA_private ().

 All models are evaluated on a noisy version of MNIST dataset with thanks to @VahidooX, @MichaelVll @Arminarj.
 The train/validation/test split is the original split of MNIST.